ISI-apex/hpsc-bsp/README.md

 This repository includes:

 1. `build-hpsc-bsp.sh` - top-level build script.
-1. `build-common.sh` - common utilities for build scripts.
-1. `build-config.sh` - configuration for most build sources and revisions (see "Updating the BSP" below).
 1. `build-hpsc-yocto.sh` - uses the Yocto framework to build the bulk of the Chiplet artifacts, particularly those for Linux on the HPPS.
 1. `build-hpsc-other.sh` - builds additional artifacts.
 Uses the ARM bare metal toolchain to build the TRCH and R52 firmware and u-boot for the R52s.
 Uses the Yocto SDK toolchain to build test utilities.
 Uses the host compiler to build QEMU.
+1. `build-common.sh` - common utilities for build scripts.
+1. `build-recipe.sh` - used to build individual components; wrapped by other build scripts.
 1. `run-qemu.sh` - uses the output from the build scripts above to boot QEMU.

 Scripts must be run from the same directory.